September is Sepsis Awareness Month, a national effort to raise awareness of a leading cause of deaths in U.S. hospitals.

 Sepsis can affect anyone at any age, but especially susceptible are infants (under 12 months), pregnant women, older adults, and people with chronic health conditions like diabetes and/or weakened immune systems.

 “It’s similar to some of the risk factors we think about for people who have COVID,” Dr. Hou says.
 “For people who are morbidly obese, their body behaves almost as if they’re immunosuppressed.
-People with chronic conditions, like diabetes, kidney disease, heart disease or lung disease, such as asthma or emphysema, are at risk.”
+Those at risk include people 65 years of age or older, the very young, cancer patients, people who are taking immunosuppressants, and those with chronic conditions, like diabetes, kidney disease, heart disease, or lung disease.”

 According to Sepsis Alliance, sepsis is the number one cost of hospitalization in the U.S. Costs for acute sepsis hospitalization are $27 billion annually.
 This is only a portion of all sepsis-related costs, since there are substantial additional costs after discharge for many.